Marty Walker (Shortland Street)

-Creation and Casting
+Creation and casting

 The character of Marty was created as a core-cast member who would have a large role in the 2019 Christmas cliffhanger.
 Scott Smart auditioned for the character having recently returned from Australia, and winning the role, started filming in October 2019.
-Initial storylines scripted for Marty were to depict him as a "devoted" doctor who having lost his wife to a mysterious strain of influenza, was dedicated to uncovering the cause of the illness; in what coincidentally echoed the outbreak of COVID-19 at the time.
+Smart had previously appeared in various episodes of Shortland Street throughout 2008 and 2009 as Jared Fisher, a classmate of Sophie McKay (Kimberley Crossman).
+Initial storylines scripted for Marty were to depict him as a "devoted" doctor who, having lost his wife to a mysterious strain of influenza, was dedicated to uncovering the cause of the illness; in what coincidentally echoed the outbreak of COVID-19 at the time.
 The character debuted on-screen in December, and was labelled as "Shortland Streets answer to McDreamy from Grey's Anatomy."
 The character was portrayed as a "hero" and a "pretty face", with Smart describing Marty as "Loyal and Hardworking".
 However Smart believed there were "layers" to be explored in Marty and that "The over dedication, the exhaustion, the shift work, the over investment, I think, is something that seems to be common among all the doctors and nurses I know ...
 So I think that side of it, the level of investment is an interesting thing that the writers are exploring."